BTreeMap/PromptPipe/README.md

 ## Features

 * **Go Core**: Written in Go for performance and concurrency.
-* **Whatsmeow Integration**: Uses the official whatsmeow client for WhatsApp messaging.
+* **Whatsmeow Integration**: Uses the official Whatsmeow client for WhatsApp messaging.
 * **Scheduling**: Schedule prompts at specific times or intervals.
 * **Dynamic Payloads**: Send text, media, and template messages with custom variables.
 * **Receipt Tracking**: Capture sent, delivered, and read events.
-* **Modular Design**: Plug into any adaptive-intervention framework with minimal boilerplate.
+* **Modular Design**: Integrates with any adaptive-intervention framework with minimal boilerplate.
 * **Clear API**: RESTful endpoints for easy integration with your application.

 ## Installation